cesarbeassuarez/qa-automation-lab/README.md

 # 🔬 QA Automation Lab

-**A Selenium WebDriver + Java + TestNG automation framework, built from scratch and documented session by session.**
+**A Selenium WebDriver + Java + TestNG automation framework, built from scratch with every architectural decision and problem documented publicly.**

 This is not a course project.
 It's a working framework where every architectural decision, every problem, and every solution is documented publicly.
 Built by a QA engineer with 4+ years of experience testing enterprise ERP systems.